stfl/wienerkruste.rs/content/_index.md

 # For Companies Section
 companies_title = "For Companies"
 companies_intro = """
-<p>Skip the LinkedIn lottery.
-We're building a curated pool of
-Rust developers who are not just technically strong, but also community-engaged and personally vetted.</p>
+Skip the LinkedIn lottery.
+We're building a curated pool of Rust developers who are not just technically strong, but also community-engaged and personally vetted.
 """
 companies_benefits = [
     "Access to pre-vetted Rust talent from Austria's strongest community",